ishandandekar/Churnobyl/README.md

 - [ ] https://www.youtube.com/watch?v=XEZ7Hx2NrO8 & https://stackoverflow.com/questions/62664183/mlflow-find-model-version-with-best-metric-using-python-code
 - [x] https://aws.amazon.com/blogs/compute/deploying-machine-learning-models-with-serverless-templates/.
 DOES NOT WORK FFS
 - [ ] Try another way to package model so that one program downloads the best transformer and predictor and another script just with inference/prediction function this then gets packged into a Docker image.
-- [ ] Modify code in a way that even params for the models are taken from the `.yaml` itself
+- [x] Modify code in a way that even params for the models are taken from the `.yaml` itself.
+UPDATE THE CODE!, see [code](https://github.com/ishandandekar/misc/blob/main/model_trainerEngine/main.py)
 - [ ] Modify hyparams to be taken from yaml rather getting hardcoded from the program.
 This is a much awaited feature
+- [ ] Use Strategy pattern to modify data loaders using `.yaml` configuration itself
 - [ ] Another idea is to setup a new separate repository for flagged data and monitoring, this could make things easier for api deployment as well as maintenence.
 - [ ] Refer the [prototype](./temp/predict_prototype.py) for the API
 - [ ] Look into EKS cluster to display monitoring